-Results of these shifts will be seen throughout 2023 and the stage is set to strive for growth to quarterly profitability by early 2025.
-Q2 2023 is the first quarter to markedly reflect the strategic shift to higher profitability customers and channels and the concurrent elimination of promotional and trade spend programs that in certain instances drove sales revenue but not net profitability.
-As anticipated, the implemented changes resulted in lower quarterly gross sales revenue as the Company pulled back on trade spend in Grocery Retail, including removing the standard quarterly promotion that typically resulted in distributors and retailers forward-buying at a discount and loading up distribution warehouses.
-However, the anticipated long-term net result will be higher profitability on future sales revenue from the Grocery Retail channel, as less revenue is subject to dilution from aggressive promotions.
+Results of these shifts will be seen throughout 2023 and the stage is set to turn the corner on ongoing profitability by mid-2024, further accelerating the Company's original timeline to achieve break-even.
+Q2 2023 and Q3 2023 were the first quarters to markedly reflect the strategic shift to higher profitability customers and channels and the concurrent elimination of promotional and trade spend programs that in certain instances drove sales revenue but not net profitability.
+As anticipated, the implemented changes resulted in lower quarterly gross sales revenue as the Company pulled back on trade spend in Grocery Retail, including removing standard quarterly 'off-invoice' promotions that typically drove forward-buying at a discount to load up distribution warehouses.
+Longer term, the result will be ongoing transactional profitability on sales revenue from Grocery Retail - lower topline sales, higher bottom-line margin.